International Hybrid-Technical

 interfaces.

-Templates for AI model architectures, workloads, safeguards and audits provide standardized protocols and better collaborative safety work.
+Templates for AI model architectures, workloads, guardrails and audits provide standardized protocols and better collaborative safety work.
 Critically important for Model architecture and Workloads to enforce safe training paradigms, for mitigation of risks such as backdoors, recursive self-improvement (RSI) and loss-of-control.

-Blockchain Layer-2 ZK-Rollups handles authoring and voting of audits, safeguards and templates that change less frequently, avoiding overload on Layer-1.
+Blockchain Layer-2 ZK-Rollups handles authoring and voting of audits, guardrails and templates that change less frequently, avoiding overload on Layer-1.
 Once voted on, these become immutable on Layer-1 for active integration.
 They can be removed/replaced only through voting, ensuring adaptability while maintaining security and trust.
 As security is paramount, interactive zero-knowledge proofs are used over faster non-interactive zero-knowledge proof (NIZK).

 System Flow

-The framework serves to establish a safety standard, which consists of voted-upon standardized safety modules developed by the global community.
-An AI model attains certification after it has successfully passed the safety standard.
-Certified models must be renewed periodically, if it is requested via voting, and after any updates to the safety standard.
+Certified models must be renewed periodically, if it is requested via voting, and after any updates to the

 The system flow governs models with